Chart Color Schemes

 Bundaberg North faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.9%, significantly lower than the Australian average of 30.4%.
+The area has university qualification rates of 9.9%, which is significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.7%, followed by postgraduate qualifications (1.3%) and graduate diplomas (0.9%).
-Trade and technical skills are prevalent, with 39.5% of residents aged 15+ holding vocational credentials - advanced diplomas (8.0%) and certificates (31.5%).
+Bachelor degrees are the most common, with 7.7% of residents holding one, followed by postgraduate qualifications at 1.3% and graduate diplomas at 0.9%.
+Trade and technical skills are prevalent, with 39.5% of residents aged 15 and above possessing vocational credentials - advanced diplomas at 8.0% and certificates at 31.5%.

-A substantial 24.9% of the population is actively pursuing formal education, including 9.6% in primary education, 7.6% in secondary education, and 2.8% in tertiary education.
+A notable 24.9% of the population is currently engaged in formal education, including 9.6% in primary education, 7.6% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education